Estelle Lloyd, Co-Founder of Azoomee, and Ariane de Bonvoisin, author, speaker and life skills coach, share tips on teaching your kids kindness.

 Ask them if they have any emotions they’d like to let go of, and where they are located in their body.
 If they have any yucky feelings, it can be helpful to give them a name or a shape.
 Then take deep breaths together and pretend to “pull” out the negative emotions from their bodies.
 As an added bonus once they feel calm, they’ll be ready for a good night’s sleep.

-Especially during this pandemic, it can be easy to frame kindness as outward acts towards other people.
+It can be easy to frame kindness as outward acts towards other people.
 While this is good, and we certainly need that, it is important to remind ourselves that the true heart of being kind to others begins with being kind to yourself.
 When kids learn to love themselves, they feel mentally healthy, and if they know how to be kind to themselves, they will naturally be kind to others.

 Finally, make a point of doing little acts of kindness for your kids too.
-We’ve all been handling a lot lately, and it’s nice to create magical moments for your children.
+We’ve all been handling a lot over 2020 and 2021, and it’s nice to create magical moments for your children.
 This can be as simple as letting them build a fort in the lounge or having pancakes for dinner.
 Be honest with them about what’s going on, but also invite them to think of the positives that might be on the horizon.
 Empower your kids to come up with ways they can be kind and let them build a bright future ahead for themselves.
 Even with uphill challenges, we have the opportunity to live in a world that’s full of hope, where everyone is raised to be kind.

 Azoomee is an entertaining educational content platform for kids aged 4+, for more information visit azoomee.com.